Dia de Los Muertos Terlingua, TX

 There are three white altars that are available for locals and visitors to put candles and photos of their loved ones.
 Candles are set up on the ground guiding those who walk up.

 This trip was bittersweet for me.
-You see…..my husband passed away unexpectedly earlier this year.
+You see…..my husband passed away unexpectedly in 2022.
 We planned this trip together and were looking forward to it.
 He was supposed to be there observing the celebration with me.
 I never dreamed he would actually be included in it.
 The celebratory mood of the event soothed my aching heart and I left there feeling better emotionally.
 I like to think my husband was looking down and loved that I included him in it.

 Accommodations